learn-co-curriculum/react-component-lifecycle/README.md

 React component lifecycle called **lifecycle hooks** or **lifecycle methods**.
 These are opportunities for you to change how the component reacts (or doesn't react) to various changes in your app.

-These methods are called *lifecycle* methods, because they are called at different times in the components lifecycle - just before it's created, after it's created, and when it's about to be deleted.
+These methods are called *lifecycle* methods, because they are called at different times in the component's lifecycle - just before it's created, after it's created, and when it's about to be deleted.

 The only required method for a React component to be valid is the `render()` method which describes what the HTML for the